The renowned traits that make the German Shepherd a great dog are what draw people to the breed.

 All German Shepherds have the potential to be great dogs.
-Well-breed German Shepherds have the potential to be even greater than others.
-Finding a good breeder can be a challenge, and if you are new to the German Shepherd breed it may be hard to distinguish the good breeders from the bad.
+Well-breed German Shepherds have the potential to be even more significant than others.
+Finding a good breeder can be a challenge, and if you are new to the German Shepherd breed, it may be hard to distinguish the good breeders from the bad.

 BE Prepared With this List

 - The answer to this question should never be no if you are in the United States.
 If their dogs are not AKC registered, keep looking.